 All fundraising donors’ personal information as outlined above is stored on a secure database, which only Dorothy House employees and volunteers with a username and password can access.
 Staff receive training so that they are aware of their professional responsibility to respect confidentiality.

 Your data is held on a database hosted at Dorothy House.
 It is used alongside a fundraising and email marketing toolset, which stores and captures on-line events registration and donations for us.
-Payments are processed via the US and this is covered by the EU-US Privacy Shield Framework.
+We also use an event booking platform, currently Eventbrite, to handle event registration information and ticket purchases on our behalf.
+Payments made through either of these systems are processed via the US and this is covered by the EU-US Privacy Shield Framework.

 We retain all donation records for a minimum of 7 years to comply with HMRC and audit requirements.
 There are important organisational reasons for retaining fundraising donors’ information longer than this, for example legacy records and statistical monitoring.
 If you do not wish us to keep your information longer than 7 years, please contact us.